Risk Management and Compliance In A Time of Pandemic

 The COVID-19 crisis makes clearer than ever that corporate compliance is a social good.
 When we comply with social distancing guidelines, for example, we support the health of our workers and the community.
 Finding ways to balance compliance with COVID-19 workplace guidance against the long-term term financial health of businesses is a huge challenge.

 Seattle University School of Law embraces the practice of compliance with a conscience because we know that compliance and risk management, when thoughtfully applied, represent a public good.
-They can help businesses to:
+Therefore, they can help businesses to:

 - Avoid fines and lawsuits